firstbatchxyz/dria-sdk/docs/README.md

 **Extensive Built-in Toolset**:

-Dria comes with a vast factory of built-in tools derived from verified research papers.
-These tools significantly speed up the data generation process, allowing you to leverage state-of-the-art techniques without reinventing the wheel.
+Dria comes with a extensive factory of built-in tools derived from verified research papers, significantly speed up the data generation process.

-**Diverse Data Source Integration**:

-Dria enables the integration of both web and siloed data sources in your generation process.
-This capability allows for richer, more diverse datasets that can improve the quality and applicability of your AI models.

-**Versatility Across AI Tasks**:

-Whether you're working on classification, extraction, instruction following, dialogue generation, or complex reasoning tasks, Dria provides the scalable and versatile tools you need to accelerate your AI development with high-quality, diverse synthetic datasets.
+**Searching for Grounding**:

+Dria enables you to create pipelines in which the AI can search for grounding in the web or siloed APIs, allowing you to create diverse synthetic data with real-life distribution.

-### Decentralization
+#### Decentralization

 _Dria’s primary objective is to leverage decentralization to obtain state-of-the-art synthesized data._
-_As data fuels every new iteration of LLMs—from smaller task-driven models to large models capable of complex reasoning, from case-specific RAG applications to multilingual models—synthetic data is an entire ecosystem._
-_This ecosystem requires diverse pipelines and the orchestration of different models, particularly for privacy concerns._

 **What does leveraging decentralization mean?**

-Creating value for AI that can only be obtained through decentralization.
+Creating value for AI that can be obtained through decentralization.

 - Unbounded access to web based grounding
 - Hyper parallelization of inference